 During an interview with a Licensed Practical Nurse (LPN), it was revealed that “she wrote a maintenance repair request in the Work Order Request Log or she called the maintenance department for needed repair work.
 According to [the LPN], she had not noticed the broken bumper/molding, but maintenance should fix it immediately for the residents’ safety.”

-Our law firm provides every client with a “No Win/No-Fee” Guarantee.
+Our network of attorneys provides every client with a “No Win/No-Fee” Guarantee.
 This guarantee ensures that your family will owe us nothing if we are unable to obtain compensation on your behalf.
 Let us begin working on your case today to ensure your family is adequately compensated for the damages that caused your harm.
 All the information you share with our law offices will remain confidential.